arvryna/golib/README.md

 # golib

-Collections of various modules that i use in my go projects,
+Collection of various modules that i use in my go projects,

-`Note:` This lib is not ready for protection, tests aren't not written, might be unstable.

 ## 1. Gcalman[pkg/gcalman/cal.go]
 - A Wrapper over Google calendar SDK, Google calendar API is too much verbose for beginners, intention was to simplify it by writing a layer above it to meet simple use cases.